 Graph 5.
-Graphical representation of mean of Banker's hypothesais in study and control group
+Graphical representation of mean of Banker's hypothesis in study and control group

-According to Staley et al.6, people with Class II division 1 malocclusion had a smaller maxillary dental arch overall than adults with normal occlusion.
+According to Staley et al.6, people with Class II division 1 malocclusion had a smaller maxillary dental arch than adults with normal occlusion.
 In accordance with our study group's inclusion criteria, Angle's class II malocclusion manifested as a proclined maxillary anterior, though it can also show abnormalities like a deep palatal vault, a constricted dental arch, or a crossbite, which narrows the arches and lowers ICW and IMW.
-Subjects with normal occlusion exhibited wider maxillary canines than those with malocclusion.
-Sayin and Turkkahraman discovered that while there were no significant differences between the maxillary intercanine width measures, the mandibular inter canine widths were substantially greater in the Class II division 1 group than in the Class I group.
-As we have analysed the maxillary arch in our study we have found out similar results.
+Subjects with normal occlusion exhibited wider maxillary canines than those with malocclusion7.
+Sayin and Turkkahraman8 discovered that while there were no significant differences between the maxillary intercanine width measures, the mandibular inter canine widths were substantially greater in the Class II division 1 group than in the Class I group.
+As we have analysed the maxillary arch in our study, we have found out similar results .
 The significance of preserving constant inter-canine width is emphasized by more recent research.
 They demonstrated how a dental arch's growth produces strong post-retention predispositions for it to return to its pretreatment state.
 Malocclusion tends to recur, especially when the mandibular arch's canines go farther apart.
 According to the majority of publications, the kind of therapy has little bearing on the change in intercanine width throughout orthodontic treatment or the post-retention phase.
 The intercanine distance increases during treatment in both extraction and non-extraction scenarios, although there is a tendency for it to subsequently return to or nearly return to its initial pretreatment dimension.
-The average mandibular intermolar widths for the males and females were 43.17 mm and 40.5 mm, respectively, while the average maxilla intermolar widths for males and females were 49.36 mm and 46.75 mm, according to Azlan et al.'s 2019 study on intermolar width in males and females.
-Additionally, the average intermolar width in the study population was 39.30, while in the control group it was 41.17 for males and 41.74 for females, indicating a statistically significant difference.
+The average mandibular intermolar widths for the males and females were 43.17 mm and 40.5 mm, respectively, while the average maxilla intermolar widths for males and females were 49.36 mm and 46.75 mm, according to Azlan et al.'s 20199 study on intermolar width in males and females.
+Our study also revealed that, the average intermolar width in the study population was 39.30 and 39.03mm in males and females respectively, while in the control group it was 41.17 for males and 41.74 for females, indicating a statistically significant difference (Table 6,7).
 The population diversity in which the indivisual investigations are conducted is the cause.